 There are three main aspects when it comes to setting up a listening room properly.
-Those are:
+Each one is critical.
+If even one of them is off by a remotely significant degree, you’ll suffer the effects across the whole setup.
+Those three are:

 We will only lightly cover the third aspect concerning acoustic treatment since we’ve explored it in extreme depth in a previous feature.
 What we will spend our time discussing here is understanding the shape of your room and how that should effect your choice how to setup your listening room.